Exact Instability Margin Analysis and Minimum-Norm Strong Stabilization -- phase change rate maximization --: Introduction

-The instability margin analysis can be formalized by defining the robust instability radius (RIR) in a manner analogous to the classical robust stability radius for the $\infty$-norm bounded perturbations \cite{Hinrichsen:1986}.
+The instability margin analysis can be formalized by defining the robust instability radius (RIR) in a manner analogous to the classical robust stability radius for $\Hinf$-norm bounded perturbations \cite{Hinrichsen:1986}.
 A sufficient condition that allows for exact calculation of the RIR is given in \cite{HIH:Automatica2021}.
-The main idea was to find a first-order all-pass function which marginally stabilizes a given unstable system, and the paper presented a class of third-order systems to meet the condition with an application to the repressilator \cite{Elowitz2000}, showing the effectiveness.
+The main idea was to find a first-order all-pass function which marginally stabilizes a given unstable system, and the paper presented a class of third-order systems to meet the condition with an application to the repressilator \cite{Elowitz2000}, showing the effectiveness of this approach.

-In this paper, we provide a complete characterization of SISO systems for which a small gain condition is necessary and sufficient for robust instability, provided a mild assumption is satisfied: the transition from instability to stability occurs with a single unrepeated mode on the imaginary axis.
-It turns out that the worst-case perturbation is a first-order all-pass function, justifying the previous idea outlined in \cite{HIH:Automatica2021}.
+In this paper, we provide conditions on SISO systems of which the RIR may or may not be given by the small gain condition, under a very mild assumption that the class of systems is restricted to those for which the peak gain occurs at a single frequency.
+In the cases where it may, a worst-case perturbation turns out to be a constant or a first-order all-pass function, justifying the aforementioned idea outlined in~\cite{HIH:Automatica2021}.

 There are two main theoretical contributions in this paper.
-The first contribution is to show that the problem of finding the exact RIR may be turned into be a problem of maximizing the phase change rate at the peak frequency with the phase constraint.
+The first contribution is to show that the problem of finding the exact RIR may be turned into the problem of maximizing the phase change rate (PCR) at the peak frequency subject to a phase constraint.
 The fundamental tool to show this is an extended version of the Nyquist criterion for the marginal stability.
-It should be emphasized that the problem of the phase change rate maximization is a completely new control problem which has not been investigated in the past.
-The second contribution is to provide the complete solution of the maximization problem.
-We will prove that the supremum is attained by a first-order all-pass function and derive conditions under which we can describe the exact RIR in terms of the phase change rate.
-The result is somewhat surprising because no choice of a higher-order all-pass function could be better than the first-order function.
-The reason is due to the existence of the phase constraint at the peak gain frequency.
-This point will be clarified by the proof for solving the maximization problem.
+It should be emphasized that the problem of PCR maximization is a completely new problem which has not been investigated in the past.
+The second contribution is to provide a complete solution of the maximization problem.
+We will prove that the supremum is attained by a constant or a first-order all-pass function, and derive conditions in terms of the PCR, under which the exact RIR is attained.
+It is somewhat surprising that no higher-order all-pass function could achieve better PCR than a constant or a first-order function.
+This is due to the phase constraint imposed at the peak gain frequency.
+This point will be clarified when we solve the maximization problem.